JeffDeCola/my-go-examples/in-process-communication/shared-memory/synchronous/pipes-unnamed-io/README.md

 # pipes-unnamed-io

-_Using a Pipe to connect an io.Writer and io.Reader._
+_This example of an unnamed pipe connects an io.Writer and io.Reader._

 Other communication examples using,